What is a Pressure Vessel Inspection?

 Generally, pressure vessels should be inspected at least once every two years and tested at least once every five years.
 Visual examinations of pressure vessels, or storage tanks/vessels that operate at pressures above 15 psig (pound-force per square inch gauge), should also be conducted after installation, before operation, and during maintenance to detect potential cracks and ensure boiler and pressure vessel safety.
 This also applies to high-pressure vessels that will require regular inspections and monitoring.

 Inspection requirements for pressure vessels depend on country-specific regulations such as the Pressure Systems Safety Regulations of 2000 (PSSR) in the UK, regional guidelines such as the Pressure Equipment Directive of 2014 (PED) from the European Commission, and applicable industry standards such as the Boiler and Pressure Vessel Code of the American Society of Mechanical Engineers (ASME).

 There are several causes of pressure vessel failure that can have dangerous consequences if not caught early and immediately corrected during routine inspections.
 Consider these common reasons why pressure vessels become unfit for use and watch out for them during routine inspections.

-Error in design, plate material used, construction, or installation can cause cracks and erosion on boilers and pressure vessels that could lead to leakage or rupture.
-Compliance with industry standards for the manufacture of boilers and pressure vessels can help prevent failures and other hardware issues.
+Error in vessel design, plate material used, construction, or installation can cause cracks and erosion on boilers and pressure vessels that could lead to leakage or rupture.
+Compliance with industry standards for the manufacture of boiler pressure vessel valves can help prevent failures and other hardware issues.

 Welding, coating, and other methods of pressure vessel repair that do not conform with standards may not properly address issues and render the vessel unsafe for use.
 Periodic inspections should be conducted by engineers or boiler inspectors to proactively determine if boilers, pressure vessels, and safety devices are still in good working condition or already in need of repair or replacement.